Omagor6/Lernwerkstatt/Readme.md

 `.\venv\Scripts\activate`

-_Hint: If the execution of PoserShell scripts is disabled on your system, you might get a PSSecurityException.
+_Hint: If the execution of PowerShell scripts is disabled on your system, you might get a PSSecurityException.
 You can run the following command to disable the security restrictions for the current session.

 `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`